NathanCo2/DARTICUS/README.md

 DARTICUS is broken down into three main subsystems: the base pulley system, the top geared system, and the servo trigger system.
 The base pulley system and the top geared system are designed to provide rotation about the z-axis to spin DARTICUS.
-The base pulley system is designed to pan the Nerf blaster the necessary 180 degrees to face the opponent.
+The base pulley system is designed to pan the Nerf blaster the necessary 180 degrees to face the opponent ath.
 This subsystem is designed to provide a fast and repeatable method of spinning the blaster 180 degrees by choosing to operate the bottom DC motor at a higher speed while giving up accuracy.
 To compensate for the decreased accuracy, the 3D-printed coupler has a hard stop built into the design which interfaces with a stopper bolted to the base of DARTICUS.
 On the other hand, the top geared system is set to operate